 As you stroll on the mostly flat path, take notice of the placards that give a bit of history about the place.
 It was once home to two ancient Hawaiian villages and temples, and in more recent history, a dairy farm.
 The ruins can be seen in various places throughout the park but please be respectful of the area and conservation efforts by not defacing any of the ruins, trampling the plants, or bringing animals, especially dogs, into the area.

 When you reach the end of the path, you’ll meet the mouth of the Waihe’e Stream as it empties into the Pacific.
-The easy flowing stream is a great place to cool off before heading back to the entrance of the park.
-The beauty and peacefulness of this place is simply breathtaking.
+The easy-flowing stream is a great place to cool off before heading back to the entrance of the park.
+The beauty and peacefulness of this place are simply breathtaking.

 2. Kepaniwai Park & Iao Valley State Park